This is a picture of Babyface, a U.S. Founder from Denmark.

 Jonah’s bloodlines trace back to founders on both sides.
 He is the highest quality breeding age male Singing Dog in the captive population today.
 His greatest genetic strength lies in his Old Dingo blood, a bloodline only slightly represented in the captive population and traceable directly back to the first NGSD pair imported into North American.

-The union of Jonah and Babyface in the Fall of 2010 produced six puppies of the highest order.
-All six progeny exhibited quality Singer typical characteristics.
+The union of Jonah and Babyface in the Fall of 2010 produced five puppies of the highest order.
+All five progeny exhibited quality Singer typical characteristics.

 Litter sexes were 1 male and 4 females.